-After reviewing state statistics and options available for Drug and Alcohol Rehabilitation in Maryland, addicted.org has discovered the following:
+After reviewing state statistics and options available for Drug and Alcohol Rehabilitation in Ohio, addicted.org discovered the following pros and cons:

-- There are extensive detoxification services available, with over 90 listed by SAMHSA—roughly 4% classified as residential non-hospital and 4% classified as a hospital inpatient.
+- There are extensive detoxification programs available, with over 130 listed by SAMHSA—6% are residential non-hospital, while 5% are hospital inpatient.

-- Roughly 83% of substance use treatment centers accept Medicaid.
+- 92% of substance use treatment programs accept Medicaid.

-- Only 30% of substance use treatment programs in the state are classified as private non-profit, potentially limiting resources for low-income families.
+- Only 23% of SAMHSA-listed substance use treatment programs in the state are classified as a private for-profit.
+Generally, these programs offer more treatment variety and methodologies.